EdwinPortillo1229/spotify-logging-and-random-album-gen/README.md

 <h1>Spotify Library Random Album Generator</h1>

 <p>
   This is a pretty simple app!
-Lives here: https://spotify-random-liked-albums-cde946bf36b7.herokuapp.com/
+Lives here: https://spotify-random-liked-albums-cde946bf36b7.herokuapp.com/ (but as of now Spotify hasn't approved my app on their side, so only select users can use the API -- AKA make my app work for them.
+Let me know if you would like access!)
 </p>

 <p>